-Aric Richards is an Emmy-winning reporter on the FOX 5 Morning News.
-He delivers live reports across San Diego County starting at 4:30 a.m.
+Aric Richards is an Emmy-winning anchor on the FOX 5 Morning News.
 Aric came to FOX 5 as a multi-media journalist in 2015, writing, shooting and editing his own stories for the evening newscasts.
-But in the winter of that year, he went from reporting at 4 p.m. to 4 a.m., with the help of a photographer now filming and editing his stories.
+But in the winter of that year, he went from reporting at 4 p.m. to 4 a.m., with the help of a photographer filming and editing his stories.
+He delivered live reports across San Diego County starting at 4:30 a.m.

 Aric has covered some of the biggest breaking news in our region, in fact, nation — such as the mass shooting in Las Vegas in 2017, the deadliest in U.S. history.
 He’s also covered presidential visits and been on the front lines of major wildfires in California, along with numerous trips to the U.S.-Mexico border reporting on the immigration crisis.